-- Part I and Part II of the online UCDenver Graduate School application (included in the application is the Research Statement, Professional Background, and Future Goals Statement, and Colorado residency form).
+- Online CU Denver Graduate School application (included in the application is the Research Statement, Professional Background, and Future Goals Statement, and Colorado residency form).

 - One (1) official transcript of all academic work completed to date.
-To be consider "official", the transcripts must come from the issuing institution directly to the UCD graduate program at:
+To be consider "official", the transcript must come from the issuing institution directly to the graduate program at:

 Aurora, CO 80045